marioguerriero/obi/README.md

 ![alt text](assets/obi-architecture.jpg "OBI Architecture")

+### OBI Workflow

+OBI is meant to provide an abstraction layer between the user and the cluster infrastructure, in order to simplify the job submission process and to optimize operational costs.

+OBI jobs may have different priority levels.
+If a job having maximum priority is submitted, OBI will create a cluster which will be exclusivelly allocated to that job.
+Otherwise, if a job with lower priority is submitted, OBI will try to pack it with similar jobs in bins, following a certain policy.

+OBI scheduler supports two scheduling policies while packaging jobs into bins:
+ - **count based**: bin are filled with jobs coming from the same priority band up to a certain count
+ - **time based**: in this policy the scheduler asks the predictor module to generate an estimation of how long a certain job will last and then tries to pack jobs with the same priority into homogenous bins e.g. each bin should contain jobs for a maximum total duration of 1 hour

+The scheduling policy and the priority levels are configurable through the OBI deployment YAML file.

+After jobs are scheduled and one or more clusters are allocated, each cluster is assigned with an autoscaler routine.
+This routine will monitor the cluster status through the heartbeat the OBI Master receives from them.
+Those heartbeats contain information about the resources utilization in the cluster which are used by the autoscaler to decide whether to add (or remove) nodes.

+The goal of the autoscaler is to make the cluster working with the least possible amount of nodes at each time step.
+Indeed, each cluster created by OBI starts with the minimum possible amount of nodes, which are dynamically adjusted according to the needs of the running jobs.

 ## Development

 The first step to compile OBI is to generate the `protobuf` code required for